BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Mountain Dweller
 - Sharpshooter

-**ACTIVE/PASSIVE RULES**

-- **Go for the Eyes!** `ACTIVE` - Duinhir may re-roll failed To Hit rolls when shooting an enemy Monster model.
+- **Go for the Eyes!** `ACTIVE`

+Duinhir may re-roll failed To Hit rolls when shooting an enemy Monster model.
 Also, if he successfully Wounds an enemy Monster with a shooting attack that is not prevented, it will deal D3 Wounds rather than 1.

-- **Lord of the Blackroot Vale** `PASSIVE` - Blackroot Vale Archers within 3" of Duinhir may re-roll To Hit rolls of 1 when making shooting attacks, as long as they didn't Move during the preceding Move phase.
+- **Lord of the Blackroot Vale** `PASSIVE`

+Blackroot Vale Archers within 3" of Duinhir may re-roll To Hit rolls of 1 when making shooting attacks, as long as they didn't Move during the preceding Move phase.

 </div>